moonfight1/moonfight1/README.md

-I am moonfight, a very beginner dev that is currently learning how to code
+I am moonfight, a very beginner dev that is currently learning how to code.
+I am learning using Sololearn, a duolingo like app for learning programming

 languages: extreme basics of python